FIBLAB/DeepSTN/README.md

 Keras implementation AAAI 2019 DeepSTN+: Context-aware Spatial-Temporal Neural Network for Crowd Flow Prediction in Metropolis

-ForPrivate is for internal usage.
-DeepSTN is for public usage.

 # Datasets

 Similar to [ST-ResNet](https://github.com/lucktroy/DeepST), our dataset is from the [NYC Bike](https://www.citibikenyc.com/system-data).
 Besides, we collect 9 types of PoIs for this dataset.
 The spatial map size of the dataset is 21x12.
 The dataset is in the folder /DATA/dataBikeNYC flow_data.npy ( TimeLenth x In&OutFlow x MapHeight x MapWidth = 4392 x 2 x 21 x 12 ) and poi_data.npy ( PoICategories x MapHeight x MapWidth = 9 x 21 x 12 ) for directly used.